expressjs/express/docs/guide.md

     partial('movie', movie);
     // => In view: movie.director

+This exact API can be utilized from within a route, to respond with a fragment via Ajax or WebSockets, for example we can render a collection of users directly from a route:

+    app.get('/users', function(req, res){
+      if (req.xhr) {
+        // respond with the each user in the collection
+        // passed to the "user" view
+        res.partial('user', users);
+      } else {
+        // respond with layout, and users page
+        // which internally does partial('user', users)
+        // along with other UI
+        res.render('users', { users: users });
+      }
+    });

 ### res.local(name[, val])

 Get or set the given local variable _name_.
 The locals built up for a response are applied to those given to the view rendering methods such as `res.render()`.